Acute stress reaction: Pathophysiology

 The autonomic nervous system controls all automatic functions in the body and contains two subsections within it that aid the response to an acute stress reaction.
 These two subunits are the sympathetic nervous system and the parasympathetic nervous system.
-The sympathetic response is colloquially known as the "fight or flight" response, indicated by accelerated pulse and respiration rates, pupil dilation, and a general feeling of anxiety and hyper-awareness.
+The sympathetic response is colloquially known as the "fight-or-flight response," indicated by accelerated pulse and respiration rates, pupil dilation, and a general feeling of anxiety and hyper-awareness.
 This is caused by the release of epinephrine and norepinephrine from the adrenal glands.
 The epinephrine and norepinephrine strike the beta receptors of the heart, which feeds the heart's sympathetic nerve fibres to increase the strength of heart muscle contraction; as a result, more blood gets circulated, increasing the heart rate and respiratory rate.
 The sympathetic nervous system also stimulates the skeletal system and muscular system to pump more blood to those areas to handle the acute stress.
-Simultaneously, the sympathetic nervous system inhibits the digestive system and the urinary system to optimise blood flow to the heart, lungs, and skeletal muscles.
+Simultaneously, the sympathetic nervous system inhibits the digestive system and the urinary system to optimize blood flow to the heart, lungs, and skeletal muscles.
 This plays a role in the alarm reaction stage.
 The parasympathetic response is colloquially known as the "rest and digest" response, indicated by reduced heart and respiration rates, and, more obviously, by a temporary loss of consciousness if the system is fired at a rapid rate.
 The parasympathetic nervous system stimulates the digestive system and urinary system to send more blood to those systems to increase the process of digestion.
 To do this, it must inhibit the cardiovascular system and respiratory system to optimise blood flow to the digestive tract, causing low heart and respiratory rates.
 The parasympathetic nervous system plays no role in acute stress response.

 Studies have shown that patients with acute stress disorder have overactive right amygdalae and prefrontal cortices; both structures are involved in the fear-processing pathway.